seahorn/crab/README.md

-# Crab: A Language-Agnostic Engine for Static Analysis #
+# Crab: A Language-Agnostic Library for Static Analysis #

 <img src="http://i.imgur.com/IDKhq5h.png" alt="crab logo" width=280 height=200 />

 # Description #

-Crab allows to perform static analysis of programs based on [Abstract Interpretation](https://en.wikipedia.org/wiki/Abstract_interpretation).
+Crab (CoRnucopia of ABstractions) allows to perform static analysis of programs based on [Abstract Interpretation](https://en.wikipedia.org/wiki/Abstract_interpretation).

 Crab does not analyze directly a mainstream programming language such as